Towards a theory of dissipative Dark Matter I: the Born limit: Energy-differential cross sections

 We now consider scalar emission.
 Using~\eqref{potential2}, the corresponding $\mathcal{T}$-matrix element decomposes analogously to the previous case,

 By assuming that $\nu \ll 1$, the expansion of the exponentials leads to

-In contrast to the vector emission, the $\mathcal{O}(\nu^0)$ order vanishes, and~\eqref{Mscalar} is composed of second- and third-order in $\nu$-terms.
+In contrast to the vector emission, the $\mathcal{O}(\nu^0)$ order vanishes, and~\eqref{Mscalar} is composed of second- and third-order-in-$\nu$ terms.
 We, of course, encounter this structure again in the Feynman-diagrammatic calculations; see App.~\ref{scalarvsgauge}.
-In analogy to the case of vector emission, the first term in~\eqref{Mscalar}, which cancels in the case of equal coupling-to-mass ratio, is identified as dipole radiation, and the second term as quadrupole radiation.
+In analogy to the case of vector emission, the first term in~\eqref{Mscalar}, which cancels in the case of equal coupling-to-mass ratio, is identified as a dipole transition.